Who’s the greatest athlete in LSU history? ‘Pistol’ Pete Maravich stands alone

 Like Maravich, he was among 50 players named to the NBA’s 50th Anniversary Team.

 And his greatest influence?
 On culture.
 When he was at LSU, he was seemingly the only Shaquille around.
 Now there are Shaqs on college and high school teams all over the country in multiple sports.

 Bob Pettit (basketball)

-Given LSU’s spotty history of basketball success, its propensity for producing legends in the sport is an absolute peculiarity.
-But there is little question Pettit belongs on any list of Tiger greats.
+Given LSU’s spotty history of basketball success, its propensity for producing legends in the sport is a peculiarity.
+But there is little question Pettit belongs on any list of Tigers greats.

 Like Maravich and O’Neal, Pettit is among the NBA’s 50 greatest all-time players.
 He was the first player named MVP in NBA history and stands alongside Shaq teammate/rival Kobe Bryant as a 4-time All-Star Game MVP.

-Pettit led the SEC in scoring all 3 seasons he played (1952-54) and led LSU to its first Final Four appearance in 1953.
-During his senior season he averaged 31.4 points and 17.3 rebounds per game and became the first LSU athlete to have his jersey retired.
+Pettit led the SEC in scoring all three seasons he played (1952-54) and led LSU to its first Final Four appearance in 1953.
+During his senior season, Pettit averaged 31.4 points and 17.3 rebounds per game and became the first LSU athlete to have his jersey retired.

 Pettit’s career mark of 16.2 rebounds per game ranks behind only Chamberlain and Russell in NBA history.

 Alvin Dark (baseball)